alexkurowski/solo-toolkit/README.md

 ### Deck of cards

-A standard deck of 52 cards plus two optional joker cards.
-An optional deck of oracle major arcana cards is also available.
+A standard deck of 52 cards plus two optional joker cards, and a deck of oracle major arcana cards.

 ### Custom decks

 You can add any number of your own decks by creating folders of images in a special folder in your vault (default folder name is "Decks", you can change it in plugin settings).
-This feature is useful with products like "The GameMaster's Apprentice" VTT decks.
+This feature can be useful with products like "The GameMaster's Apprentice" VTT decks, but can also be used with any kind of images: maps, item icons, or portraits.

 ### Random generators